tomakita/RetroCheck/example/README.md

 }
 ```

-Here is the mock implementation of `MetricsClient`:
+Here is the mock implementation of `MetricsClient`.
+If this is your first read of this document, feel free to ignore this:

 ```java
 public class MetricsClientMock {